helloprash/C-Basics/whiteboard/22-Sep-2017/assignment.md

     ````
 ## 2. Implementation of Double  Linked List
 1. Operation of Linked list
-   1. Create Single Linked list
+   1. Create Double Linked list
    1. Display the content of the linked list
    1. Delete an element in the linked list
    1. Add an element into the linked list